 Holy Week: religious holiday first and foremost

 According to the Catholic tradition, which is deeply rooted in Spain, Holy Week begins on Palm Sunday and ends on Easter Sunday.
 It is at the same time a period of recollection in commemoration of the Passion of Christ, but also of jubilation with that of its resurrection.
 On this occasion, processions are organized across many cities of the country.
 The religious brotherhoods carry out these processions towards the cathedral of the city and then return to their point of departure.
 During them, they carry richly decorated altars in homage to Christ, to the Virgin or to a Saint.
-These processions, silent or accompanied by music according to the occasion, can be spectacular and for an uninformed public, to be a real cultural spectacle.
+These processions, silent or accompanied by music according to the occasion, can be spectacular and for an uninformed public, a real cultural spectacle.
 You can obviously attend as a tourist, taking care to respect the religious tradition that accompanies it, which can be for example to maintain silence.

 The symbols of Spanish Holy Week

 Processions are the most important events of Holy Week.
 And at the center of these processions, religious statues can be admired.
 These sometimes very imposing statues sumptuously decorated and carried by several pairs of arms represent Christ, the Virgin or a Patron Saint.
 They can sometimes be very powerful, as when they represent Christ carrying the Cross.
 Prepared for weeks or months by the local brotherhoods, they are sumptuous and worthy of admiration.

 The costumes of the Nararenes